 Llamas were a good starter animal for us because a protector was necessary and they were rather inexpensive to acquire.
 All you need is a fenced field with good grazing.

 They’re resourceful foragers, making them perfect for clearing land.
 Additional benefits include their beautiful fiber and of course the garden.

 Fertilizer Scooped for the Garden

 Llamas can help the garden via their community waste pile.

-They will use an area in the pasture to go to the bathroom for about a month before choosing a new location.
+They will use an area in a pasture for going to the bathroom for about a month before choosing a new location.

 Benefits to the Garden

 Llama manure is good for the garden and their droppings can be incorporated year-round.